Developing A Successful Program and Players

 Technology also offers additional learning resources for the assessment and development of players and students beyond the limited time and resources available in traditional practices, gym classes and games.

-Coaches and teachers are essential for initial and on-going assessments of players and students to best determine what each player and student needs to learn next to play up to their full potential.
+Coaches and teachers are essential for on-going assessments of players and students to best determine what each player and student needs to learn next to play up to their full potential.

 Coaches and teachers assess players and students in games, practices and using online assessment exercises on an on-going basis to:

 To assist coaches and teachers the Player Development Center features hundreds of simple online visuals, tutorials and exercises to help players development.
-The club, coach or teacher assesses what the player or student needs to learn at each point in time and provides each player with the links to those developmental pages that will most help that player learn what they need at that point in time.
-If the player's or student's soccer program does not participate in the Soccer Development Center a family program is available for interested families.
+The club, coach or teacher assesses what the player or student needs to learn at each point in time and provides each player with the links to those developmental pages that will best help that player learn what they need at that point in time.
+If the player's or student's soccer program does not participate, a family program is available for interested families.

 Player pages are strictly private and secure.
 There are no links from assigned player development pages to pages, websites or commercial ads to distract players or students from what they need to learn.